Vivek-04022001/documentation/plone.app.dexterity/advanced/vocabularies.md

 The list is passed to the constructor of a `SimpleVocabulary`.
 The `SimpleVocabulary` object is returned.

-When working with vocabularies, you'll come across some terminology that is worth explaining:
+When working with vocabularies, you'll come across some terminology that's worth explaining:

 -   A *term* is an entry in the vocabulary.
     The term has a value.
-    Most terms are *tokenized* terms which also have a token, and some terms are *titled*, meaning they have a title that is different to the token.
+    Most terms are *tokenized* terms which also have a token, and some terms are *titled*, meaning they have a title that's different to the token.
 -   The *token* must be an ASCII string.
     It's the value passed with the request when the form is submitted.
     A token must uniquely identify a term.